 One rampant side effect of our economic roller coaster is that hosting moving parties has become more common than throwing baby showers.

 With the housing market what it is, statistics show that far more people are moving than they were just three years ago.
-Most are moving into shared spaces to save on rent or dump an unmanageable mortgage.
+Most are moving into shared spaces to save on rent or dump an unmanageable mortgage, you can get the better mortgage comparison with Mortgage brokers can help you better understand your lending options from a broader range of banks.

 Those who are lucky to have landed a job must often accept that it requires relocation.
 And of course during the summer, college grads are returning home or moving on to the real world.